Frida Export Interface¶

 })

-The performRpcJVMCall code block means your code will be executed in the JVM.
-Inside this block, you can use JVM-related features, such as Java.use or other operations involving the app's Java layer.
+The performRpcJVMCall block represents executing your code within the JVM.
+You can use JVM-related functionality inside the block, such as Java.use or other operations involving the app's Java layer.

 return performRpcJVMCallOnMain(function() {